jprzimba/tfs0.3.6pl1-7.9x/README.md

 ## Issues
 - You can use your [Issue Tracker](https://github.com/jprzimba/theforgottenserver0.3.6pl1_7.9_protocol/issues) to reporte bugs or request new feature.

+## Know Bugs
+- Wild Growth and Magic Wall Runes not working.

 ## Developers of The Forgotten Server

 - [Talaturen](https://github.com/MarkSamman)